 If your complaint involves a commercial activity similar to those mentioned above, we encourage you to file a complaint.

-If you are an Idaho resident, we will attempt to resolve your dispute through our informal dispute resolution process.
+When appropriate, we will attempt to resolve your dispute through our informal dispute resolution process.
 We will forward your complaint to the business and mail the business’s response to you.
 If we do not receive a response, we will notify you.
 It is unnecessary to call for status updates.

 Our dispute resolution process is voluntary and requires the cooperation of all parties.
 We cannot guarantee a satisfactory resolution of your complaint.
-This service is offered only to Idaho residents.

 Your complaint form and supporting documents are public records.
 As such, they may be inspected by the public under Idaho's Public Records Law.
 We also share our complaint forms with other law enforcement agencies.